Remi-Coulom/joedb/doc/source/intro.rst

 - The database schema is compiled into C++ code that allows convenient type-safe data manipulation.
 Many errors that would be detected at run time with SQL, XML, or JSON will be detected at compile time instead.
-- Joedb comes with a server, which makes it easy to develop :doc:`distributed applications <concurrency>`.
 - Joedb is very simple, light, and fast.

 Joedb currently has some limitations that may be removed with future